thequietlife/phishing-analysis/Phishing campaign impersonating Australian Tax Office (ATO).md

 * The next page asks for Name and Date of Birth.
 * The message says a medicare card and drivers licence is needed but only the drivers licence needs to be uploaded before it finishes up.
 * The next page is clumsily worded with a typo but also mentioning income statement.
 The browser then pivots to the actual ATO website.
+* Time for some OSINT research.
+The Whois record gives us a few pieces of intel:
+  - Date created: 2025-04-24
+  - Registrar: Nicenic
+  - Host: Cloudflare
+* URLscan:
+* When I looked the next the site seems to have been taken down